 V. Annual Report on Ward

 Every year, beginning in the year after your appointment as Guardian, most Illinois Courts (including all Courts in the Chicagoland area) require you to provide an “Annual Report on Ward” to the Court regarding certain aspects of the Disabled Person’s daily life.
 If you have an attorney, s/he can present this to the Court for you.
-If you do not have an attorney, then you are usually not required to appear at Court to hand the Report to the Judge, but are only required to mail it to the Court before a certain deadline.
+If you do not have an attorney, then you are usually not required to appear at Court about this, but are only required to mail it to the Court before a certain deadline.